 American Music Recordings Archive (AMRA)

-To preserve American music from the past for the future
+To help preserve American music from the past through recordings

-The American Music Recordings Archive (AMRA) was established by musicologist, Roger Hall, to help preserve and distribute selected music from America's past through rare audio recordings.
+The American Music Recordings Archive (AMRA) was established by musicologist and composer, Roger Lee Hall, to help preserve and distribute music from America's past through audio recordings.

 The material has been collected from an extensive private collection of LP albums,